Treasure Trove of Exciting Past Times

 All over Tokyo and Japanese cities in general children will be delighted by the interesting and different foods, whether from cafes, street stalls or stores.
 In summer they will love Kakigori (shaved ice) with a myriad of different flavourings.
 We have found street stands or stalls at the temples selling Taiyaki (fish-shaped sweet pancakes), sausages or cucumbers on a stick plus interesting fruits.
 There are many shops dedicated to crazy crepes, bubble tea and cartoon character buns, not mention unusual sweets and candy.
 You might struggle to get them to eat squid flavoured ice cream…

 Tokyo is an Amazing Place to Visit with Kids

-Whatever you decide to do we have found that Tokyo is full of the unexpected, so even a simple walk can turn up surprises, whether it is a donut stand selling cat tail donuts, café with crazy cakes or a manga shop selling 1960’s toys, the city can enchant children.
-We would be surprised if your kids would not enjoy the fun activities that Tokyo has on offer.
+Whatever you decide to do with your children, we have found that Tokyo is full of the unexpected, so even a simple walk can turn up surprises, whether it is a donut stand selling cat tail donuts, café with crazy cakes or a manga shop selling 1960’s toys, the city can enchant children.
+We would be surprised if your kids would not enjoy the abundance of fun activities that Tokyo offers.

 One of the first design hotels in Tokyo, it still offers rooms for at a very reasonable price.

 The ultimate ryokan stay in Tokyo.
 It certainly comes at a price but then we all need to splurge every now and then!

 The Park Hyatt received fame thanks to “Lost in Translation” and a swim in the rooftop pool offers amazing views of Tokyo unlike any other hotel.